Berard of Carbio

 Berard of Carbio was a thirteenth-century Franciscan friar who was executed in Morocco for attempting to promote Christianity.
 He and his companions, Peter, Otho, Accursius, and Adjutus, are venerated as Catholic saints and considered the Franciscan Protomartyrs.
 Expelled from the kingdom twice, they returned each time and continued to preach against Islam.
 In anger and frustration, the king finally beheaded them.

 Life

-According to tradition, Berard was born into a noble family of Leopardi, and was a native of Carbio in Umbria, a province of the Papal States.
+According to tradition, Berard was born into a noble family of Leopardi, and was a native of Carbio (modern-day Calvi dell'Umbria) in Umbria, a province of the Papal States.
 He was received into the newly founded Franciscan Order by Francis of Assisi in 1213.
 On the conclusion of the Second General Chapter of the Franciscan friars in 1219, Francis believed the time had then come for the friars of his Order to extend their apostolic labors beyond the Italian peninsula and northern Europe.
 Berard was well versed in Arabic, was an eloquent preacher, and was chosen by Francis, together with two other priests, Peter and Otho, and two lay brothers, Accursius and Adjutus, to evangelize in Morocco.